-So with a simple plan in mind on how to make our “Graystone Beach Blanket Ladder”, I headed to the nearest Home Depot to purchase wood for the ladder rails.
+So with a simple plan in mind on how to make our DIY blanket ladder, I headed to the nearest Home Depot to purchase wood for the ladder rails.
 We wanted to keep this project simple and affordable so I opted for the long 2″x2″ wood pieces which cost under $5 for both!
 This wood can be found in the lumber section and is typically sold in 8’ lengths.

-Below you’ll find detiailed written instructions for how to make this coastal blanket ladder, but we’ve also prepared a video overview here:
+Below you’ll find detailed written instructions for how to make this coastal blanket ladder, but we’ve also prepared a video overview here:

-Materials Needed to make your own DIY Rustic Coastal Graystone Beach Blanket Ladder with Driftwood:
+Materials Needed to make your own DIY Blanket Ladder:

 - X2 6-8’ long 2″x2″ wood, unfinished, finger jointed